xavi-/bind-js/README.markdown

 ####The Code:
     var bind = require("bind");

-    bind.toFile("./file.html", { square: function(val) { return val * val; } },
+    bind.toFile("./file.html", { square: function(callback, val) { callback(val * val); } },
                 function callback(data) { /* data === "<span>Two squared is 4</span>" */ });

-Note that the default value is passed as the first parameter to the bound function and that `.toString` is called on the result.
-Also, the context is passed to the bind function as the second parameter.
+To help parallel the asynchronous nature of node.js, bound functions _must_ use the `callback` parameter to return data.
+Note that the default value is passed as the second parameter and that `.toString` is called on the value passed to `callback`.
+Also, the context is passed to the bind function as the third parameter.

 ### Bind Objects
 ####The Markup: